Union State: Citizenship and freedom of migration

 Union State grants citizenship to citizens in both states meaning that every citizen of the Russian Federation and every citizen of the Republic of Belarus is at the same time a citizen of the Union with the guaranteed right to move and reside freely within the territory of the other party, allowing Belarusian citizens to travel freely in Russia and have the right to settle there to work or study, and vice versa including possession, use and disposal of property on the territory of another state.
 The Union State does provide citizens of Russia and Belarus the right to work and permanently settle in either country without formal immigration procedures otherwise mandatory for foreign nationals.
 They retain their national passports and other identification papers.

 Military

 On 10 February 2009, Russia and Belarus implemented the first stage of joint military officer training programs designed to integrate the military structures of the countries.
 This military collective is called the Regional Forces Group of Belarus and Russia (RGF).
 The goal of these operations is to ensure cohesive training, practice and implementation of military interests for the nations, and were aimed at strategic and battle training taking place in February and March 2009.
 Furthermore, the military doctrine of the Russian Federation provides that "an armed attack on the state-participant in the Union State, as well as all other actions involving the use of military force against it," should be deemed "an act of aggression against the Union State", authorizing Moscow to "take measures in response".
+On 6 December 2024, Russia and Belarus signed a treaty about mutual security guarantees.
+The treaty was ratified by Russia on 28 February 2025 and by Belarus on 4 March 2025.
+The accord entered into force on 13 March 2025.